 SEAN CHRISTOPHER LEWIS’ can be heard as a commentator on NPR’S This American Life.
-His plays have won the Kennedy Center’s Rosa Parks Award, the 2010 National New Play Network’s Smith Prize, the NEA Voices in Community Award, a Puffin Foundation Artists Award, a Barrymore Award from the Theatre Alliance of Greater Philadelphia, a Central Ohio Critic’s Circle Citation for Best Touring Production, a Central Ohio Critic’s Circle Citation for Best New Work, a National Performance Network Creation Fund Grant, the William Inge Fellowship and more.
+His plays have won the Kennedy Center’s Rosa Parks Award, the National New Play Network’s Smith Prize, the NEA Voices in Community Award, a Puffin Foundation Artists Award, a Barrymore Award from the Theatre Alliance of Greater Philadelphia, a Central Ohio Critic’s Circle Citation for Best Touring Production, a Central Ohio Critic’s Circle Citation for Best New Work, a National Performance Network Creation Fund Grant, the William Inge Fellowship and more.
+He has also been nominated for the Horton Foote Playwriting Prize, the Tom Murrin Performance Award, the Fox Actor’s Fellowship and the Princess Grace Theatre Fellowship.
 He served as National New Play Network Emerging Playwright in Residence at Interact Theatre in Philly and as Playwright in Residence at the William Inge Arts Center in Independence, Kansas.

 He has been a playwriting fellow at the O’Neill Playwrights Conference and has had his work developed at the PlayPenn New Play Conference, Lark New Play Development Center, Orlando Shakespeare Festival’s Harriet Lake Festival of New Work and at the National Center for New Plays at Stanford University.
 He is currently under commission with Davenport Theatricals, Interact Theatre, Hancher Auditorium, the National New Play Network, Horizon Theatre and the National Czech Slovak Museum.